LaunchOnDiscord/BONKCORD/README.md

 ---

-## 🛠 Coming Soon
+## Coming Soon

-- API Scale
+- Expand our ecosystem
-  → Optimize the system to increase coin generation and enhance processing speed for a faster, more efficient user experience.
+  → who says you should be only able to launch on discord? we plan to expand our ecosystem with so users can launch tokens on mutiple social platforms such as TikTok, Reddit, Wechat and more, all by the same token!

 - Reward Claims
   → Users will be able to claim rewards directly on our website.

-- Wallet Integration
+- Rebranding
-  → Seamless connection with your wallet.
+  → When we will get traction we plan to rebrand the token which will allow us to expand further with new Tek all made by the same project for the Let's bonk community!
 ---

-## 🤝 Contributing
+## Contributing

 We welcome contributions from the community!